ChetanRathod03/Ironclad-Secure--Vault-Management-System/README.md

 | createdAt | Timestamp                      |

 AuditLog Table
+Purpose: Tracks all actions performed in the system for transparency and accountability.
 | Column    | Description                   |
 | --------- | ----------------------------- |
 | id        | UUID Primary Key              |